sagecontinuum/sage/platforms/pricelist.md

 ## Sage Node:

 A *Wild Sage Node* or a *Sage Blade* is needed to run the Sage software stack at the edge and connect to sensors.
-Wild Sage Nodes must be purchased from Northwestern University via a contract with the Sage team at the <a href="https://naise.northwestern.edu">Northwestern University / Argonne Institute for Science and Engineering (NAISE)</a>.
+Wild Sage Nodes must be purchased from NAISE via a contract with Northwestern University, a non-profit university.
 The Sage Blade is a simple Dell server, designed to be hosted in climate-controlled instrumentation huts or office space, and can be purchased directly from Dell.

 <table>
 <colgroup>